-5.76 Careful note should be taken of existing roof coverings, which in the Peak District National Park are typically stone slate, Welsh blue slate or Staffordshire blue clay tile.
+- 5.76 Careful note should be taken of existing roof coverings, which in the Peak District National Park are typically stone slate, Welsh blue slate or Staffordshire blue clay tile.
 Sometimes different materials may be found on opposite slopes of the same roof and occasionally, different roof coverings to lower courses.
 These distinctions should be retained where they contribute positively to the character of the building, in preference to making all the roof coverings the same.
-Generally, the roof apex is finished with stone or blue clay ridge tiles.

-- 5.77 New or replacement roof coverings should match or complement any existing traditional roofing materials.
+Generally, the roof apex is finished with stone or blue clay ridge tiles. - 5.77 New or replacement roof coverings should match or complement any existing traditional roofing materials.
 In certain circumstances a corrugated metal roof covering could be appropriate, depending upon the character and history of the building and its setting.
 If non-traditional or unsympathetic roofing materials are in place, significant enhancements can be made through their replacement with appropriate and traditional materials cues should be taken from the surrounding structures and geology.
 Sourcing some materials, for example appropriate stone slate, can be difficult and requires careful planning and long lead-in times. - 5.78 New windows and doors should be timber or metal (PVC-U is not appropriate).
 Where cast iron windows are part of the original design concept of a building, new windows should reflect this.
-Modern powder-coated aluminium may sometimes be acceptable for large-format openings. - 5.79 Storm-proof detailing to windows would not be appropriate.
-On barns or other utilitarian buildings the detailing of new timber windows should be robust and simple, without projecting timber sills.
-A fussy or flimsy appearance should be avoided as it will be out of keeping with the character of the historic building. - 5.80 The detailing to new doors should ideally be based on original surviving doors.
+Modern powder-coated aluminium may sometimes be acceptable for large-format openings. - 5.79 'Storm-proof' type window frames would be inappropriate for a historic building, particularly a listed building.
+On barns or other utilitarian buildings the detailing of new timber windows should be robust and simple a fussy or flimsy appearance should be avoided as it will be out of keeping with the historic character.
+On listed buildings projecting timber sills would generally be inappropriate an assessment of the suitability of the existing stone sill needs to be made. - 5.80 The detailing to new doors should ideally be based on original surviving doors.
 Boarded plank doors, for example, may often have a scribed (pencil-round moulding) or a chamfer between each board as an added refinement.
 Door frames should have simple, robust detailing. - 5.81 The perimeter framing size for any inserted fixed glazing or inner glazed doors should be the minimum required. - 5.82 Simple ironmongery for external doors and windows should be used on utilitarian buildings and take a steer from any existing evidence.
 For example, a simple Suffolk latch and black powder-coated locks and bolts would be more in-keeping than an elaborate brass door knocker on a converted barn.

-A simple iron latch on a historic door (© PDNPA)
+A simple iron latch on a historic door. (© PDNPA)